Reframe Rethink Restore

 Alcohol use is a spectrum, not a stigma.
 Alcohol use is a spectrum, not a stigma.
 Alcohol use is a spectrum, not a stigma.

-We move alcohol beyond the "problem or not" myth into a spectrum-based understanding of prevention and wellness.
+We move alcohol beyond the "problem or not" myth into a spectrum-based understanding of wellness and prevention.

 Alcohol use is a spectrum, not a stigma.